 Early Detection Saves Lives

 Rochelle Community Hospital offers the latest in 3D digital mammography technology as a screening option.
-In addition, RCH makes it convenient for patients to get these screenings with multiple scheduling options, including Walk-In Wednesdays where no appointment is necessary.
+In addition, RCH makes it convenient for patients to get these screenings with multiple scheduling options, including Walk-In Thursdays where no appointment is necessary.

 no appointment necessary!

 And no doctor’s order is needed for a screening mammogram.
 Se habla espanol.

 Because mammograms can detect breast lumps up to two years before they can be felt, they are considered the best way to catch breast cancer in its early, most treatable stage.
 The American Cancer Society recommends that women have a baseline mammogram between the ages of 35-40 and then begin annual mammograms at age 40.

 In conventional 2D mammography, or traditional mammography, overlapping tissue is often the reason why small breast cancers may be missed and normal tissue may appear abnormal… but the 3D mammography method of imaging can greatly reduce the tissue’s overlap effect.
 To learn more, visit 3D mammography.

 During a screening exam, your breast will be compressed between two firm surfaces to spread out the breast tissue.
 An X-ray is then taken to capture images of your breast and displayed on a screen.